-The duo’s own history is anything but conventional: ‘Before we were organisers, we were just regular people doing average things,’ they explain in their book The Home Edit.
+The duo’s own history is anything but conventional: ‘Before we were organisers, we were just regular people doing average things,’ they explain in their first book The Home Edit.
 ‘Maybe even mediocre people doing less than average things.
 And we didn’t start out as organisers.
 We didn’t even start out wanting to create this company together in the first place.
 In fact, we’d never even met before.’

 A mutal friend, Leah, introduced them to each other – Clea and Joanna had just both moved to Nashville, both with kids and each having plans of starting their own organising company.
 As Leah says in the book, ‘I certainly didn’t expect their [first] lunch to turn into four hours discussing ideas for worldwide organising domination.
 And the rest is history!’

-For Clea and Joanna, would-be adapters of their approach to home organising need to ask some quite deep questions before they start.
+For Clea and Joanna, would-be adopters of their approach to home organising need to ask some quite deep questions before they start.
 ‘Figuring out why you feel compelled to bring order to your home is just as important as knowing how to do it,’ they explain.
-And the benefits are pretty impressive, saving time, money and even sanity, while providing closure and instilling a sense of calm.
+And the benefits are pretty impressive, saving time, money and even sanity, while also providing closure and instilling a sense of calm.

 Clea and Joanna recommend starting with an edit.
-‘It doesn’t matter if we’re organising a closet, playroom or refridgerator; our process always begins with a proper edit,’ says Clea.
-‘Editing is a crucial part of the methodology that helps you fully assess your space and all the items it needs to accomodate.
+‘It doesn’t matter if we’re organising a closet, playroom or refrigerator; our process always begins with a proper edit,’ says Clea.
+‘Editing is a crucial part of the methodology that helps you fully assess your space and all the items it needs to accommodate.
 The first step is to remove everything from the space (and we mean everything).
 From there, group the items by category and pare them down to only the items you want or need, and purge the rest.
 With a pared-down supply, it’s easier to decide on a functional system that fits the space and your specific lifestyle.’

 “If you are new to organising, start small... and we mean it.
 The biggest mistake is getting too ambitious without the right tools – it will just leave you overwhelmed”